 List of largest cities throughout history

 This article lists the largest human settlements in the world (by population) over time, as estimated by historians, from 7000 BC when the largest human settlement was a proto-city in the ancient Near East with a population of about 1,000–2,000 people, to the year 2000 when the largest human settlement was Tokyo with 26 million.
-Rome, Chang'an or Baghdad may have been the first city to have 1,000,000 people, as early as the 1st century or as late as the 8th century.
-Later cities that might have reached 1 million include Luoyang, Kaifeng, Hangzhou, Nanjing, Beijing, and Edo.
-There is wide agreement that London was the first city to reach 2 million and New York was the first to reach 10 million.
-The Greater Tokyo Area has been the most populous metropolitan area in the world since 1955, with more than 37.393 million residents as of 2020.
-Jakarta is expected to overtake Tokyo by 2030, partly due to Tokyo's shrinking population.
+Rome, Jiankang and Chang'an may have been the first cities to have 1,000,000 people, as early as the 1st century or as late as the 8th century.
+Later cities that might have reached 1 million include Luoyang, Kaifeng, Hangzhou, Beijing and Edo.
+There is a wide agreement that London was the first city to reach 2 million and New York was the first to reach 10 million.
+The Greater Tokyo Area was the most populous metropolitan area in the world from 1955 to 2025, with more than 37 million residents as of 2020.
+Jakarta overtook Tokyo in 2025, partly due to Tokyo's shrinking population.
 As disagreements between the sources show, any of the pre-19th century figures are uncertain, especially in ancient times.
 Estimating population sizes before censuses were conducted is a difficult task.

 Tables